hashicorp/terraform-provider-azurerm/website/docs/r/arc_machine_extension.html.markdown

 ---

-* `automatic_upgrade_enabled` - (Optional) Indicates whether the extension should be automatically upgraded by the platform if there is a newer version available.
+* `automatic_upgrades_enabled` - (Optional) Indicates whether the extension should be automatically upgraded by the platform if there is a newer version available.
 Supported values are `true` and `false`.

 **NOTE:** When `automatic_upgrade_enabled` can only be set during creation.
 Any later change will be ignored.